rstacruz/gemist/README.md

     # Gemfile
     gem "sinatra"
     gem "ohm", "0.1.3"

     # These will only be for the development environment
     group :development do
       gem "json-pure", require: "json"
     end

+    # You may specify multiple files to be required
+    gem "rails", ">= 3.0", require: ['rails', 'action_controller']

 In your project file, do this.
 This `require`s the gems defined in the Gemfile.